 The MSI A320M PRO-VHL is a favorite among enthusiasts for a high-quality budget motherboard for Ryzen processors.
 It packs pretty much everything you need to get started with Ryzen.
 Unfortunately, you won’t be able to overclock your Ryzen 1200 with this motherboard, but that’s the trade-off for staying within the budget range.
 If you want to overclock, grab this motherboard instead!

-This is where we had to compromise a bit: Rosewill isn’t a hugely well-known case manufacturer, but what they have here is still solid enough for our best gaming desktop for $400.
-It even includes two fans for better cooling than you’d get from your typical budget build!
+This is where we had to compromise a bit – but still a great choice, nonetheless.
+The Thermaltake Versa H15 is solid enough for our best gaming desktop for $400.
+It even includes a rear fan for better cooling than you’d get from your typical budget build!

 Why is This The Best Custom PC for the Price of $400?